iskornienko/find-and-center-with-lambda/README.md

-# find-and-center-with-lambda
+# Object detection and image processing with AWS Lambda
-Object detection and image processing with AWS Lambda
+This example illustrates how object detection and image manipulation can be done using Python on AWS Lambda.
+The code take an image, uses Tensorflow to detect any humans, and crops the image so that the human is in the middle of the picture.

 ![Sample Image](https://github.com/iskornienko/find-and-center-with-lambda/blob/master/sample_image.png?raw=true)

 ### Prepare Lambda Function
 1. Go to the AWS Lambda console and create a new Lambda function